-Interest Rates and Bond Yields
+Interest Rates and Yields

-1. .
-What is used as the benchmark rate in the US?
-2. If a bond has a credit rating of CCC is it high or low risk?
-3. If Joe, our trader, told you that BB spreads were 300 basis points and the treasury bond rate was 5.08% what should the yield of a BB rated bond be in the market?
+Interest Rates and Yields: continued 3 If Joe, our trader, told you that BB spreads were 300 basis points and the treasury bond rate was 5.08% what should the yield of a BB rated bond be in the market?
 4. Name the two major credit rating agencies.
-5. If a B rated bond is yielding 5.98% will a BBB rated bond's yield be higher or lower?
+5 If a B rated bond is yielding 5.98% will a BBB rated bond's yield be higher or lower?

-14. SIMPLE INTEREST
+14. Simple Interest